Our anti-inflammatory journey teaches you to replace sugary, refined foods with whole and nutrient-rich foods with generous amounts of antioxidants.

 What is an Anti-Inflammatory Diet?

-So, first things first: What the heck is an “anti-inflammatory diet” and why is it so important?
 There are times when your body recognizes a foreign element, including a chemical, plant pollen, an invading microbe or some other form of infection-causing agent, and this in turn, activates your immune system and triggers inflammation in order to protect your health and fight the illness.
 This is what your body is meant to do — protect itself against potential danger.

 What causes inflammation?